DavidWynne/CSharpEval/README.md

 The CSharpEval project code can be configured in several ways.
 The minimal configuration provides only the compiler to turn the source code of a method into a delegate.
 The maximal configuration provides unit tests plus the full Repl environment together with dialogs for reporting compilation errors.
 The user chooses which configuration they want by the use of the conditional compilation symbols.

-* The Class;Dialog;Repl;Test sets up the full configuration.
+* The *Class;Dialog;Repl;Test* sets up the full configuration.
 This uses all of the code in the zip file, except that each configuration has its own program file.
 This version of the program does all of the unit tests, then runs the Repl environment.
-* To run just the Repl without the unit tests, use the conditional compile symbols Class;Dialog;Repl.
+* To run just the Repl without the unit tests, use the conditional compile symbols *Class;Dialog;Repl*.
 This configuration is what is used as the Repl program in the first article.
-* If you do not want to use the Repl in your application, but you do want to be able to create multiple methods that act as if they belong to an existing type, use the symbols Class;Dialog.
+* If you do not want to use the Repl in your application, but you do want to be able to create multiple methods that act as if they belong to an existing type, use the symbols *Class;Dialog*.
-* If you only want to create individual methods, use the symbol Dialog.
+* If you only want to create individual methods, use the symbol *Dialog*.

 In the first two cases above the Dialog symbol is essential.
 In the second two cases this symbol is optional.
 If it is used then error reporting is done by the pre-supplied error dialog.
 If this Dialog symbol is not used then:

-* If you want to compile methods to classes but use your own error logging, use the symbol Class.
+* If you want to compile methods to classes but use your own error logging, use the symbol *Class*.
 * If you want to compile single methods only and use your own error logging, do not use any conditional compile symbols at all.
 This last is the smallest configuration.

 Each of these configurations has its own Program file, thus allowing the configuration to be a stand-alone program.
 One of these configurations includes the units tests; normally you would not put these into any production program.
 The source code for the other four configurations can be placed into a production program.
 You will need to remove the Program file for each such configuration; the setup code in each has to be copied across to your code and modified to suit your needs.